Anthony Daniels: Early life

+1946-1975: Education and theatre

 Daniels was born in Salisbury, Wiltshire, England, the son of a plastics company executive.
-He was educated at Giggleswick School and studied law for two years at university, then dropped out to participate in amateur dramatics and attend Rose Bruford College.
+He expressed an interest in acting after seeing Dick Whittington at the age of five.
+Daniels was educated at Giggleswick School and studied law for two years at university, then dropped out to participate in amateur dramatics and attend Rose Bruford College after receiving encouragement from a teacher, John Law to pursue acting.
+During that time he learned several techniques from acting, improvisation and mime classes.
 After leaving the college in 1974, Daniels worked on BBC Radio and for the National Theatre of Great Britain at The Young Vic.
+He appeared in William Shakespeare's Much Ado About Nothing and Macbeth.
+Daniels portrayed Guildenstern in Tom Stoppard's Rosencrantz and Guildenstern Are Dead.
+He took part in the play at the Criterion Theatre in Piccadilly Circus, a week before he flew from London to Djerba to begin filming Star Wars.
+He was a member of the BBC's Radio Drama Company and speaks fluent French.

-Whilst working in the theatre, he was invited to meet director George Lucas, who was casting for Star Wars.
+On 14 November 1975, whilst working in the theatre, he was invited to meet director George Lucas in Soho Square, who was casting for Star Wars.
 Daniels at first turned down the interview but was persuaded by his agent to meet Lucas.

-Daniels has said that before his role in Star Wars, the only science fiction film he had ever seen in a theatre was 2001: A Space Odyssey in 1968; he was so displeased with the film that he walked out after 10 minutes and demanded his money back.
+Daniels has said that before his role in Star Wars, the only science fiction film he had ever seen in a theatre was 2001: A Space Odyssey in 1968; he was so displeased with the film that he walked out after ten minutes and demanded his money back.
 After Daniels was cast as C-3PO, Lucas recommended that he watch the film in its entirety to study HAL 9000's voice.
 In a 2011 interview, Daniels said that he now regards 2001 as a masterpiece and that he also enjoys post-apocalyptic films such as Mad Max.

-He was a member of the BBC's Radio Drama Company, and speaks fluent French.